 Climate - The weather in Greece at this time of year is likely to be pleasant, but evenings can be quite cool and there is the chance of the odd shower.
 Our best advice is to come prepared.
-Layers are useful as is a light rain jacket and small umbrella.
+Layers are always useful as it can be warm when the sun is shining but cool if there is cloud or shadow.
+A hat for sunny days is highly advisable.

 Time - GMT +3 hours (Summer time Apr-Oct); GMT + 2 (Standard time Nov-Mar).
 This means Greece is always 2 hours ahead of the UK.

 Language - Greek Religion - Greek Orthodox